fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Set-AzureRmNetworkSecurityRuleConfig.md

 ### -Priority
 Specifies the priority of a rule configuration.
-The acceptable values for this parameter are:An integer between 100 and 4096.
+The acceptable values for this parameter are: An integer between 100 and 4096.

 The priority number must be unique for each rule in the collection.
 The lower the priority number, the higher the priority of the rule.